imorteza/ReSkinGUI-New_Banking/README.md

 [IMPORTANT]: THIS SCRIPT WILL MODIFIED ALL STYLE.CSS, LOCALES, UI.HTML AND THE TRANSLATE WILL ON SPANISH SO YOU MODIFIED
             THE LANGUAGE TO ENGLISH, GERMAN, FRANCE...
 IN YOUR LANGUAGE BASICALLY :D
+ PD: You can change the colors to your liking from style.css

 --------------------------------------------------------------------------------------------------------------------------
 Open Menu when you press the e